laelbarlow/sort_seqs_by_clade/README.md

 ## Purpose

-Given a tree topology (newick format), a set of sequence names defining clades of interest in the tree topology, and a FASTA file containing all sequences represented in the tree, this simple Python script generates an individual FASTA file for sequences contained in each of the clades.
+Given a tree topology (newick format), a set of reference sequence names defining clades of interest in the tree topology, and a FASTA file containing all sequences represented in the tree, this simple Python script generates an individual FASTA file for sequences contained in each of the clades.
+This involves use of the [Environment for Tree Exploration (ETE3)](http://etetoolkit.org/) to find the most inclusive clade containing each reference sequence, but no other reference sequences.
+The names of sequences in each clade are then copied from the complete FASTA file to a clade-specific FASTA file in a given output directory path.

 ## Setup